Jayashree1227/Reference/NODE-JS-Introduction.md

 ---

-## STEP 2: Parsing Request Paths - Using the URL library
+# :beginner: STEP 2: Parsing Request Paths - Using the URL library

 /* ----------